 While the work-from-home trend has been going strong for years, it got a big boost from the COVID-19 pandemic, which has forced millions of Americans to work from their bedrooms and dining rooms for nearly a year now.
+This has left many workers missing their office coffee service and free breakfast croissants, and whilst health comes first, plenty of people are longing to return to their office.

 Interior designs from the New Jersey chapter of ASID recently shared several ideas about how to set up great home offices, especially if your space is small.